 The Organization leases its administrative office, program office, and equipment under both month to month and non-cancelable operating lease agreements expiring at various dates through 2020.
 Certain vehicles are leased by the Organization for use by the Donation Center, which is a separate non-profit organization that collects donations on behalf of the Organization.
 This separate non-profit organization, Friends of Big Brothers Big Sisters (FOBBBS), reimburses the Organization for the costs of leasing the vehicles and a portion of the office space.
-Total lease expense incurred for the year ended December 31, 2019, after reimbursements in the amount of \$19,005 by FOBBBS, was \$33,570.
+Total lease expense incurred for the year ended December 31, 2020, after reimbursements in the amount of \$5,850 by FOBBBS, was \$30,150.
+All leases have reached the end of their term.
+The truck was returned and a replacement vehicle was purchased.
+The office lease has have converted to a month to month operating lease.